2.00pm to 5.30pm, Saturday 16 November

-#12 Blu Light (University of Bristol/QuantIC)
+#12 Intensity-correlated blue light (University of Bristol/QuantIC)

 By correlating the intensity of light in the blue wavelength, this demo allows for ultra-low-noise measurement.
 Using practical imaging wavelengths with precision that non-quantum technologies can never match, we can measure photosensitive samples with reduced damage.
 This technology unlocks new capabilities in high-precision quantum imaging of biological samples at near-UV wavelengths for medical and life science applications.

-#13 Quantum Keys (University of Bristol CDT)
+#13 Quantum Keys (University of Bristol)